github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 ## AMI Configuration

+> **Note:** By default, a runner AMI update requires a re-apply of the terraform configuration, as the runner AMI ID is looked up by a terraform data source.
+To avoid this, you can use or `ami.id_ssm_parameter_arn` to have the scale-up lambda dynamically lookup the runner AMI ID from an SSM parameter at instance launch time.
+Said SSM parameter is managed outside of this module (e.g. by a runner AMI build workflow).

 By default, the module will automatically select appropriate AMI images:

 - For Linux x64: Amazon Linux 2023 x86_64